 Fast Forward to Today

 Today the world finds itself amid a pandemic, not entirely unlike that of 1918.
 However, women have been hit particularly hard this time around, and as their roles in society have shifted over the years, the systems meant to support them have not kept up.
 Low wages and inadequate childcare options are not new barriers—women have had to overcome these, and others, for ages.
 Nonetheless, when schools and daycares shut down or moved to a virtual platform, women’s jobs were disproportionately affected because they are still the primary care givers in the home.
-In one survey, 1 in 4 women who became unemployed during this pandemic did so due to lack of childcare—double the rate of men.
+In one survey, 1 in 4 women who became unemployed in the first year of the COVID-19 pandemic did so due to lack of childcare—double the rate of men.
 Women are also more likely than men to work in low-wage jobs, and in 2-income households where one partner must leave the workforce, it is typically the person with the lower income: the woman.

 A United Nations report released in 2020 found that gender bias against women is still prevalent and is observed in both men and women: 91% of men and 86% of women exhibit bias against gender equality in areas ranging from politics and education to intimate partner violence and women’s reproductive rights.
 Furthermore, the report states that approximately 50% of men and women surveyed across 75 countries consider male political leaders superior to females, and over 40% believe men are better business executives than women.
 Recently published reports and surveys such as this make it seem like much of the progress women have made has come to a halt, or worse, started to regress.
 But what if the pandemic is actually an opportunity?

 Lessons From the Past